WorldNetDaily

-WND (formerly WorldNetDaily) is an American far-right news and opinion website.
+WND (an initialism of its original name, WorldNetDaily) is an American far-right news and opinion website.
 It is known for promoting fake news and conspiracy theories, including the false claim that former President Barack Obama was born outside the United States.

 The site was founded in May 1997 by Joseph Farah, who is its current editor-in-chief and CEO.
 The website publishes news, editorials, and opinion columns, while also aggregating content from other publications.

 History

 In 1997, Joseph Farah created the news website WorldNetDaily as a division of the Western Journalism Center.
 It was subsequently spun off in 1999 as a for-profit organization with the backing of $4.5 million from investors, Farah owning a majority of the stock.
 The site describes itself as "an independent news company dedicated to uncompromising journalism".
 In 1999, WorldNetDaily.com, Inc. was incorporated in Delaware with offices in Cave Junction, Oregon.

 The website gained notoriety for stoking false "birther" conspiracy theories about President Barack Obama.

 In 2018, Farah wrote about WorldNetDaily's financial problems, saying it faced an "existential threat".
 Farah ceased contributing to the site after his March 12, 2019, column; the site announced a few weeks later that he had suffered a major stroke.
 In April 2019, The Washington Post reported that WorldNetDaily suffered from declining revenue and diminishing readership.
 Farah blamed the website's financial woes on what he claimed was suppression by powerful technology companies.

 In 2019, WorldNetDaily created the WND News Center, a nonprofit organization where its reporting operation would move.
 The structure is similar to that used by another conservative news website, The Daily Caller.